 – Avoid swallowing water when swimming.

-Breastfeeding while I have an E. coli infection:
+Breastfeeding with an E. coli infection:

 The E. coli bacteria do not get into the breast milk, so breastfeeding can be continued.
 There are important immune factors in breast milk that can help protect your baby from infections.
-Having diarrhea and other symptoms of E. coli infection may cause a decrease in your milk supply, so drink plenty of fluids.
+Having diarrhea and other symptoms of E. coli infection might cause a decrease in your milk supply, so drink plenty of fluids.
 Make sure that you wash your hands well before you hold or breastfeed your baby.
 If your baby gets diarrhea or other symptoms of E. coli infection, contact your pediatrician right away.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 Please click here for references.